Foreword

 UV packing is the last step of the UV process, but occasionally packing beforehand can be helpful, to get a feel of what still has to be done.
 The goal with packing is to fit all UV shells as densely together as possible, so all shells can use more of the UV space and have more texture resolution.

 In the game industry, UV packing is done with packing algorithms.
-For the film industry this is not always the case though, here’s a video by Flipped Normals explaining the benefit of packing by hand.
+For the film industry this isn’t always the case though, here’s a video by Flipped Normals explaining the benefit of packing by hand.

 Blender has a built-in packing algorithm, but its functionality is quite lackluster (UV > Pack Islands

 ).
-Clicking on it will open a menu with some packing customization options.
+Clicking on it’ll open a menu with some packing customization options.

 What I recommend using, instead, is UV Pack Master.
 It’s able to pack much more efficiently and has many more vital packing options.
 It has a free and paid version, but I think the paid version is well worth it.
 More on how to use UV Pack Master here.